Introduction

 End with the takeaway the comparison implies

 Once the reader has seen the contrast, the graphic should help them understand what that contrast means.
-Which option is lighter, faster, better for control, or better for a certain kind of team or situation?
+Which option is lighter?
+Which one is better for speed?
+Which one is better for control?
+Which one suits a certain kind of team or situation?

 That does not mean every infographic needs a hard recommendation.
 But it should usually offer a usable interpretation of the comparison.